Akshay210891/books-api/Readme.md

 ## Run Application

-The application can be run via Intellij or the command line using the below command from the repository root folder:
+The application can be run via Intellij or the command line using the below command from the repository root folder.

+### Set the environment variables located in the EnvVariables file before running the application.

 ~~~java
 java -jar /target/booksapi-0.0.1-SNAPSHOT.jar